includeos/documentation/Getting-started.rst

 Writing your first service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Copy the `./seed <https://github.com/hioa-cs/IncludeOS/tree/master/seed>`__ directory to a convenient location like `~/your_service`.
-Then, just start implementing the `Service::start` function in the `Service` class, located in `your_service/service.cpp <https://github.com/hioa-cs/IncludeOS/blob/master/seed/service.cpp>`__ (very simple example provided).
+1. Copy the `./seed <https://github.com/hioa-cs/IncludeOS/tree/master/seed>`__ directory to a convenient location like :code:`~/your_service`.
+Then, just start implementing the :code:`Service::start` function in the :code:`Service` class, located in `your_service/service.cpp <https://github.com/hioa-cs/IncludeOS/blob/master/seed/service.cpp>`__ (very simple example provided).
 This function will be called once the OS is up and running.
 2. Update the `CMakeLists.txt <https://github.com/hioa-cs/IncludeOS/blob/master/seed/CMakeLists.txt>`__ to specify the name of your project, enable any needed drivers or plugins, etc.

 **Example:**